Dodge / Cummins 24V

 - Fits 2003 - 2007 Dodge Trucks with High Pressure Common Rail Fuel Systems -

 Our Premium Common Rail pumps are remanufactured in the United States of America to the highest quality standards by one of the most respected names in the diesel industry.
-Each 5.9 Cummins CP3 pump is thoroughly tested before shipment and is backed by our full 1-year warranty.
+The MPROP Valve (also known as an FCA or fuel pressure regulator valve) is included.
+Each pump is thoroughly tested before shipment and is backed by our full 1-year warranty.

 Please note that a $200 core charge will be added to each order.
 This amount is fully refunded upon the return of a rebuildable pump which has not been disassembled.
 Cores with damaged electrical connectors will have a $20 reduction in core value.
 Please contact us if you have any questions.

 Please Note: This pump will NOT fit 5.9L engines in other applications besides Dodge pickups.
-If you have a midrange, heavy duty, or Ford truck with a 5.9L please contact us for more information.
+If you have a midrange, heavy duty, or Ford truck with a 5.9L please see our other items for the correct listing.

 This 5.9 Cummins CP3 pump replaces the following MOPAR and Bosch Part Numbers: